 Non-refundable.
 If you need to cancel, we will work with you to reschedule.

 Because of the challenging conditions offshore Jacksonville, all divers must be Advanced Open Water Divers with NITROX certifications

-and will need to bring their own dive gear.
+and will need to bring their own dive gear and tanks.

 Student divers are not permitted on our charters unless they are Advanced Open Water Diver students with a NITROX certification, and are accompanied by a certified dive instructor.

 Each charter includes access to the entire vessel and amenities,